Understanding

 The protection limit applies per authorised banking licence, not per brand.
 If two banking brands operate under the same licence, your combined deposits across both count toward a single £120,000 per-person limit.

 If you hold more than £120,000 with one authorised bank, any amount above the limit may not be protected.
-Spreading large balances across separately licensed banks can reduce risk.

 Are Digital Banks FSCS Protected?

 Examples of fully licensed digital banks include Monzo, Starling Bank, Atom Bank, Zopa Bank, Kroo, and Chase UK.
-These institutions operate in the same regulatory framework as traditional high-street banks.

 However, not all app-based financial providers are banks.
 Some operate as e-money institutions rather than deposit-taking banks.
-These firms do not offer FSCS protection and instead use safeguarding to protect customer funds.

 You can compare licensing status, FSCS coverage, savings features and fees in our digital banks comparison guide.